g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 **Limitations:**
 Adoption and compatibility may be limited by dependence on UDP in networks or contexts where UDP traffic is banned or given lower priority than TCP.

-Although QUIC's encryption improves security, it can also result in increased computational burden for encryption and decryption, which could have an adverse effect on performance, particularly for devices with limited resources.
+Although QUIC's encryption improves security, it can also result in an increased computational burden for encryption and decryption, which could hurt performance, particularly for devices with limited resources.

-Some servers and clients may find it difficult to install and maintain HTTP/3 and QUIC due to its complexity, which could cause compatibility problems and necessitate the use of more resources for deployment and upkeep.
+Some servers and clients may find it difficult to install and maintain HTTP/3 and QUIC due to their complexity, which could cause compatibility problems and necessitate the use of more resources for deployment and upkeep.

 Furthermore, because HTTP/3 is still relatively new, there could not be as much support or compatibility with current tools, protocols, and infrastructure, which could prevent widespread adoption until HTTP/3 matures and becomes more standardized.